SwifQL/SwifQL/README.md

 For now tests coverage is maybe around 25%.
 If you have timе and interest please feel free to send pull requests with more tests.

 You could find tests in `Tests/SwifQLTests/SwifQLTests.swift`

+### How it works under the hood

+`SwifQL` object needed just to start writing query, but it's just an empty object that conforms to `SwifQLable`.

+You can build your query with everything which conforms to `SwifQLable`, because `SwifQLable` is that very piece which will be used for concatenation to build a query.

+> If you take a look at the lib's files you may realize that the most of files are just extensions to `SwifQLable`.

+All available operators like `select`, `from`, `where`, and `orderBy` realized just as a function in `SwifQLable` extension and these functions always returns `SwifQLable` as a result.
+That's why you can write a query by calling `SwifQL.select().from().where().orderBy()` one by one.
+That's awesome cause it feels like writing a raw SQL, but it also gives you an ordering limitation, so if you write `SwifQL.select().where().from()` then you'll get wrong query as a result.
+But this limitation is resolved by using special builders, like `SwifQLSelectBuilder` (read about it later below).

+So let's take a look how lib builds a simple `SELECT "User".* FROM "User" WHERE "User"."email" = 'john.smith@gmail.com'` query

+First of all we should split query into the parts.
+Almost every word and punctuation here is a `SwifQLable` piece.

+- `SELECT` is `Fn.Operator.select`
+- ` ` is `Fn.Operator.space`
+- `"User"` is `User.table`
+- `.*` is `postfix operator .*`
+- ` ` is `Fn.Operator.space`
+- `FROM` is `Fn.Operator.from`
+- `"User"` is `User.table`
+- ` ` is `Fn.Operator.space`
+- `WHERE` is `Fn.Operator.where`
+- ` ` is `Fn.Operator.space`
+- `"User"."email"` is `\User.email` keypath
+- ` ` is `Fn.Operator.space`
+- `==` is `infix operator ==`
+- ` ` is `Fn.Operator.space`
+- `'john.smith@gmail.com'` is `SwifQLPartUnsafeValue` (it means that this value should be passed as $1 to the database)

+That's crazy, but awesome, right? 😄 But it's under the hood, so no worries! 😃 I just wanted to explain, that if you need something more than already provided then you'll be able to add needed operators/functions easily just by writing little extensions.

+> And also there is no overhead, it works pretty fast, but I'd love to hear if you know how to make it faster.

+This way gives you almost absolute flexibility in building queries.
+More than that as lib support `SQLDialect`'s it will build this query different way for PostgreSQL and MySQL, e.g.:

+- PostgreSQL: `SELECT "User".* FROM "User" WHERE "User"."email" = 'john.smith@gmail.com'`
+- MySQL: `SELECT User.* FROM User WHERE User.email = 'john.smith@gmail.com'`

 ## Contributing